deseven/telegram-actual-llm-helper/README.md

  - access to any LLM with OpenAI-compatible API
  - any environment that can run node.js
  - 64MB of RAM
- - any reverse proxy web server that can handle SSL (for incoming messages webhook)

 ## Installation
 #### Prerequisites